 SQA National Progression Award in Supply Chain Operation G93X45 (or equivalent award from other awarding bodies as agreed with SSC).
-This qualification is optional for all apprentices, but is recommended for new entrants to the logistics sector, irrespective of age.
+This qualification is optional for apprentices, but provides a good introduction to the sector.

 Other optional outcomes that will enhance the Apprentices employability include: